ten0s/ten0s.github.io/_posts/2024-10-05-velisp-self-extracting-archive-en.md

 **unzip.vbs** it's a VBS-script that allows to unpack a ZIP-archive without using any third-party utility.

-**calc.sed** it's a **EIxpress**'s configuration files that describes how to create self-extracting archive and what commands to run on its startup.
+**calc.sed** it's a **EIxpress**'s configuration files that describes how to create the self-extracting archive and what commands to run on its startup.

-Upon self-extracting archive startup its content first is unpacked to a temporary directory.
+Upon self-extracting archive startup its content is unpacked to a temporary directory.

 Then, a command from **AppLaunched** is executed that unpacks **velisp-0.7.10-win-x64.zip** to the temporary directory.